We sort your Self Assessment for you. £119, all in.

-Cryptocurrency (also called “crypto”) is a form of decentralised digital currency.
+Cryptocurrency (also called crypto) is a form of decentralised digital currency.
 It only exists online and there are now over 1500 different cryptocurrencies in existence.
-They are governed independent of any bank or government (a.k.a decentralised) which is the main difference between crypto and traditional (fiat) currencies.
+They are governed independently of any bank or government (a.k.a they are decentralised) which is the main difference between crypto and traditional (fiat) currencies.

 In short, no. Crypto is not the same as the money you have in your online bank account.